-Copies created from NEF (RAW) or NEF (RAW) + JPEG photos have an image quality (\square 93) of JPEG fine; cropped copies created from JPEG photos have the same image quality as the original.
+Copies created from NEF (RAW) or NEF (RAW) + JPEG photos have an image quality (CD 93) of JPEG fine; cropped copies created from JPEG photos have the same image guality as the original.
 The size of the copy varies with crop size and aspect ratio and appears at upper left in the crop display.

-Viewing Cropped Copies
+V Viewing Cropped Copies